1.7. The Three C’s: Cops, Courts, and Corrections

 Courts

 The next phase of the criminal justice system is the courts.
 The courts may consist of prosecutors, defense attorneys, judges, and a reasonable jury of one’s peers.
 The primary role of the courts is to determine whether an offender should be charged with a crime and if so, what charges should exist.
 The officers will forward information to the district attorneys for review, and the district attorney will determine what charges are filed against an offender, also known as the defendant.
 [3] In the above scenario, if the prosecutor’s office has determined there is enough evidence to charge the individual with robbing the business downtown, then charges will be filed, and the suspect is charged with a specific crime.
-The defendant in the robbery will be informed of all their rights that are afforded to them by the Constitution and that they have the right to legal counsel or a defense attorney.
+The defendant in the robbery will be informed of all the rights that are afforded to them by the Constitution and that they have the right to legal counsel or a defense attorney.
 There are private defense attorneys as well as public defenders who are appointed if a person is indigent, or unable to afford their attorney.
 A defendant, or the accused, will enter a plea of guilty or not guilty, and a trial date is set.

 The prosecutor’s office will evaluate the type and quality of the evidence they have when deciding to move forward or drop the charges.
-Direct evidence is evidence that supports a fact without an inference, such as a testimony of an eyewitness to a crime because the person saw the crime.
+Direct evidence is evidence that supports a fact without an inference, such as the testimony of an eyewitness to a crime because the person saw the crime.
 The other type of evidence, circumstantial evidence, would be something that happened before or after the crime or information obtained indirectly or not based on the first-hand experience of a person.
 Circumstantial evidence includes people’s impressions about an event that happened that they did not see.
-For example, if you went to bed at night, and there was no gas in your tank, and then you awoke to a full tank of gas, while you didn’t actually see your dad fill your tank, you assume the did it while you slept because gas tanks cannot fill themselves.
+For example, if you went to bed at night, and there was no gas in your tank, and then you awoke to a full tank of gas, while you didn’t see your dad fill your tank, you assume he did it while you slept because gas tanks cannot fill themselves.
 [4]

 If a defendant pleads guilty, there may be a plea bargain given.

 A plea bargain is similar to a deal will be made for a reduced sentence since the defendant pleads guilty.
 Plea bargains get used a lot for the vast majority of cases in our CJ system, and debates often ensue over the ethics behind them.
 A defendant should only plead guilty if they committed the crime and must admit to doing so in front of the judge.
 Once the defendant admits to the crime, they agree they are guilty and agree that they may be “sentenced” by the judge presiding over the court.
 The judge is the only person authorized to impose a sentence.
-However, with the current number of cases entering our system every day, pleas bargains have often been called a ‘necessary evil.”
+However, with the current number of cases entering our system every day, plea bargains have often been called a ‘necessary evil.”
 [5]

 Let us say the defendant chooses to go to trial.
 The prosecution and defense will then present their cases before a jury and judge to determine if there is enough evidence to convict the defendant.
 The prosecutor must prove they have probable cause that the defendant is the one who committed the crime, and the defense ensures the rights of the accused get upheld while defending their client.
 Judges are important and often get referred to as impartial moderators or referees in the courtroom.
-The judge receives guidance and assistance from several sources in order to sentence a defendant.
+The judge receives guidance and assistance from several sources to sentence a defendant.
 Over time, Congress has established minimum and maximum punishments, and the United States Sentencing Commission has produced a set of sentencing guidelines that recommend certain punishments for certain crimes while considering various factors.
 Further, the judge will look at a pre-sentence report and consider statements from the victims, as well as the defendant and lawyers.
 The judge may consider a variety of aggravating or mitigating factors.
-These include whether the defendant has committed the same crime before, whether the defendant has expressed regret for the crime, and the nature of the crime itself.
+These include whether the defendant has committed the same crime before, whether the defendant has expressed regret for the crime and the nature of the crime itself.
 [6]

 If a defendant is convicted, then that defendant is found guilty.
-Let us imagine a surveillance cameras that caught the robber downtown and fingerprints that were left behind matched the offender; this would make a conviction more likely.
+Let us imagine a surveillance camera that caught the robber downtown and fingerprints that were left behind matched the offender; this would make a conviction more likely.
 This phase is known as adjudication.
 If found guilty, the court is responsible for handing down a punishment.
 In the vast majority of criminal cases, the judge decides the sentencing hearing, but in some cases, a jury determines the outcome.
 Although this was a brief overview, it is essential to know that the courts charge defendants, holding a preliminary hearing, arraignment, potential plea bargains, adjudication, and sentencing.

 After a defendant is found guilty, they have the right to appeal the outcome if they believe they were wrongly convicted or the sentence was too harsh.
 An appeal is not another trial, but an opportunity for the defendant to try to raise specific errors that might have occurred at trial.
 A common appeal is that a decision from the judge was incorrect – such as whether to suppress certain evidence or to impose a certain sentence.
 Appeals are complicated and sometimes result in the case going back to the trial court.
 A conviction can get reversed, a sentence altered, or a new trial may be ordered altogether if the Appeals Court decides that particular course of action.
 If a circuit court judge decides the appeal, then a defendant can try to appeal that decision to the United States Supreme Court in Washington, D.C.
-The United States Supreme Court is the highest appellate court in the American court system, and they make the final decision concerning a defendant’s appeal.
+The United States Supreme Court is the highest appellate court in the American court system, and it makes the final decision concerning a defendant’s appeal.
 The Court is not required to hear an appeal in every case and takes only a small number of cases each year.
 [7]

 Corrections

 Once a defendant has been found guilty, the correctional system helps carry out the punishment that is ordered by the court.
 The defendant may be ordered to pay financial restitution or a fine and not serve time under a form of incarceration.
 When an offender gets sentenced to a period of incarceration, at either a jail or prison, they will serve their sentence under supervision.
-Offenders that get sentenced to less than a year will serve their sentence in a local jail, but longer sentences will serve time in prison.
+Offenders who get sentenced to less than a year will serve their sentence in a local jail, but longer sentences will serve time in prison.
 However, offenders can also get sentenced to community-based supervision, such as probation.
 In this situation, an offender would get assigned a probation officer (PO), and there would be specific rules they are required to follow.
 If an offender violates rules, the PO may request the offender be incarcerated in jail or prison to serve the remainder of the sentence.
-[9] Lastly, an essential part of corrections is helping former inmates with prisoner re-entry or reintegration into society through parole, community-based supervision after serving time in a locked facility, and may require drug-testing, help with finding employment, education, and social support.
+[9] Lastly, an essential part of corrections is helping former inmates with prisoner re-entry or reintegration into society through parole, and community-based supervision after serving time in a locked facility, which may require drug-testing, and help with finding employment, education, and social support.
 [10]

-1. Fuller, J. (2019).
+- Fuller, J. (2019).
 Introduction to criminal justice: A brief edition.
-New York Oxford: University Press
+New York Oxford: University Press ↵

-2. United States Department of Justice.
+- United States Department of Justice.
 (N.D.).
-Investigation. https://www.justice.gov/usao/justice-101/investigation
+Investigation. https://www.justice.gov/usao/justice-101/investigation ↵

-3. Anoka County Attorney's Office.
+- Anoka County Attorney's Office.
 (N.D.).
-Roles in the Criminal Justice System. https://www.anokacounty.us/1434/Roles-in-the-Criminal-Justice-System
+Roles in the Criminal Justice System. https://www.anokacounty.us/1434/Roles-in-the-Criminal-Justice-System ↵

-4. United States Department of Justice.
+- United States Department of Justice.
 (N.D.).
-Investigation. https://www.justice.gov/usao/justice-101/investigation
+Investigation. https://www.justice.gov/usao/justice-101/investigation ↵

-5. United States Department of Justice.
+- United States Department of Justice.
 (N.D.).
-Plea bargaining. https://www.justice.gov/usao/justice-101/pleabargaining
+Plea bargaining. https://www.justice.gov/usao/justice-101/pleabargaining ↵

-6. United States Department of Justice.
+- United States Department of Justice.
 (N.D.).
-Sentencing. https://www.justice.gov/usao/justice-101/sentencing
+Sentencing. https://www.justice.gov/usao/justice-101/sentencing ↵

-7. United States Department of Justice.
+- United States Department of Justice.
 (N.D.).
-Appeal. https://www.justice.gov/usao/justice-101/appeal
+Appeal. https://www.justice.gov/usao/justice-101/appeal ↵

-8. Victor, D. (2018).
+- Victor, D. (2018).
 Supreme Court Won't Hear Appeal of ‘Making a Murderer' Subject Brendan Dassey.
-The New York Times. https://www.nytimes.com/2018/06/25/us/brendan-dassey-supreme-court.html
+The New York Times. https://www.nytimes.com/2018/06/25/us/brendan-dassey-supreme-court.html ↵

-9. , Fuller, J. (2019).
+- , Fuller, J. (2019).
 Introduction to criminal justice: A brief edition.
-New York: Oxford University Press.
+New York: Oxford University Press. ↵

-10. RAND Corporation.
-(1994-2018). https://www.rand.org/topics/prisoner-reentry.html
+- RAND Corporation.
+(1994-2018). https://www.rand.org/topics/prisoner-reentry.html ↵